Best Magic TV Shows Ever

 Wanting to likewise capitalize on the success of the Doug Henning specials, ABC aired their special, The Magic of ABC, in 1977.
 The special starred a young magician just shy of his twenty-first birthday, David Copperfield.
 The following year, Copperfield appeared in his first The Magic of David Copperfield specials on CBS, beginning a run that would last for twenty-three years.
 During the following decades, Copperfield would garner 38 Emmy nominations for his specials and 21 wins for technical direction, camerawork, art direction, editing, lighting design, costume design, and special visual effects.
 Copperfield's specials established the benchmark for magic on television.
 They presented larger-than-life illusions next to intimate close-up and sleight-of-hand magic.
 They defined what illusion in the latter half of the twentieth century was.
 Most importantly though, the specials became an annual tradition for many families who would gather in front of the TV and, for an hour, be transported away to a world of magic.

 Celebracadabra closely followed the formula established by reality competition shows such as Dancing with the Stars, Stars Earn Stripes, and Worst Cooks in America: Celebrity Edition, where people who have a modicum of celebrity are paired with an expert to compete in weekly challenges to hopefully not be eliminated from the competition.
 In this iteration of the concept, celebrities were paired with famous magicians to learn magic.
 The show also took viewers inside the world-famous private club in Hollywood, The Magic Castle, for an added bonus.
 While the show did effectively demonstrate how much time must be put into becoming proficient in even the simplest of tricks, it was tedious to endure.
 The problem was, the producers never seemed to settle on if they were celebrating the world of magic, or simply making fun of it.
-One only needs to take a look at the first episode to see the celebrity contestants mocking one of the magician's wardrobe to get a sense of the tone the show is going to take.
+One only needs to take a look at the first episode to see the celebrity contestants mocking one of the magician's wardrobe (not that McBride doesn't deserve it) to get a sense of the tone the show is going to take.